-Globus Medical, Inc. ("Globus," "we," "us" or "our") is a medical device company focused exclusively on the design, development and commercialization of musculoskeletal implants.
-We are currently focused on implants that promote healing in patients with spine disorders.
-We are an engineering-driven company with a history of rapidly developing and commercializing advanced products and procedures that assist surgeons in effectively treating their patients, respond to evolving surgeon needs and address new treatment options.
-Since our inception in 2003, we have launched over 120 products and offer a comprehensive portfolio of innovative and differentiated products addressing a broad array of spinal pathologies, anatomies and surgical approaches.
-We were formed in 2003 and have grown our sales to \$434.5 million in 2013.
-We have been able to achieve our success while maintaining strong profit margins.
-For the year ended December 31, 2013, we had net income of \$68.6 million, net income as a percent of sales of 15.8% and Adjusted EBITDA of \$150.5 million, representing an Adjusted EBITDA margin of 34.7%.
+Globus Medical, Inc. ("Globus," "we," "us" or "our") is a medical device company focused on developing products that promote healing in patients with musculoskeletal disorders.
+We are currently focused on products to treat patients with spine disorders.
+We are an engineering-driven company with a history of rapidly developing and commercializing advanced and innovative products and procedures that assist surgeons in effectively treating their patients.
+Since our inception in 2003, we have launched over 130 products and offer a comprehensive portfolio of innovative and differentiated products addressing a broad array of spinal pathologies, anatomies and surgical approaches.
+We continue to devote significant efforts to the development of new and innovative technologies for the treatment of patients with spine disorders.
+In 2014, those efforts resulted in the launch of sixteen new products.